-Introduction Starting from scratch The starting point to conceive an experiment is understanding what particle physics experiments with accelerators look like, and finding an idea that stimulates your interest.
+Introduction In 2023 there will be three winning teams.
+Two teams will perform their experiments at CERN and one team will be invited to DESY.
+The decision about which team goes where will be taken by the organizers of BL4S on the basis of the requirements of the winning experiments with respect to beam properties and instrumentation.
+Once the winners are selected, the organizers will make sure that each team will be assigned to the laboratory that best matches the requirements of their proposal.
+In this document you will find details about the properties of the beams at CERN and DESY.
+Keep in mind that you cannot propose an experiment that requires a mixture of both beam properties.
+For what concerns the detectors and instruments that are mentioned in this document, you can assume that they are available at both institutes.
+Starting from scratch The starting point to conceive an experiment is understanding what particle physics experiments with accelerators look like, and finding an idea that stimulates your interest.
 What are you curious about?
 What would you like to measure?
 Keep in mind that you can get inspired by the proposals of the previous winners, by the document listing the example experiments, and by asking experts.
 When you first meet with your team members, you are not expected to know much about particle physics, particle detectors, readout systems and data analysis, but a high level of curiosity and the will to learn new things will bring you a long way!
 Once you have an idea, you should define which detectors and equipment you will need in order to measure the parameters that your are interested in.
 Read carefully this document, and do not hesitate to discuss with experts.
 Once your idea is shaped, you should verify if it is feasible, if all the necessary equipment is available, and if it is precise enough.
 If you cannot figure it out by yourself, do not hesitate to get in touch with an expert or the BL4S team.
 You should also think about effects that can compromise the measurement and look for solutions to such problems.
-Finally, tell us in your proposal what you would like to measure, how you will do it, which problems you might encounter and what to you suggest to overcome them.
-Particle accelerator experiments Particle accelerators are machines able to propel charged particles at very high speed.
+Finally, tell us in your proposal what you would like to measure, how you will do it, which problems you might encounter and what you suggest to overcome them.
+Physics experiments at particle accelerators Particle accelerators are machines able to propel charged particles at very high speed.
 Particles typically accelerated are electrons, protons or ions.
 There are two types of setups for experiments taking place at particle accelerators: fixed target experiments, and collider experiments.
-In a fixed-target experiment the physics focus is on the interaction between a beam of accelerated particles and a target at rest.
-The interaction can happen both if the beam crosses a target or if it passes close to it.
-The target can be a solid, a liquid or a gas.
-Such experiments can have mutilple purposes: investigating the particle beam itself, its interaction with matter, or even testing new detectors.
-Typically, the particle beam accelerated by an accelerator can be extracted and made available for experiments in several locations, known as beamlines.
-Each beamline can host one or more experiments.
-Each beamline has specific properties that need to be taken into account when an experiment is conceived.
-In a Collider experiment (like experiments at the Large Hadron Collider (LHC)), accelerated particle beams, protons at the LHC, travel at close to the speed of light before they are made to collide head-on.